YiranSunn/recSys/README.md

 # Recommender System

-Recommend items to users on Online shopping platform.
-This code includes offline recommendation, online recommendation, severals way to calculate items' similarity.
+Recommend items to users on shopping platform.
+This code includes severals way for recommendation.

 ### Environment Setup

 We implement the experiment using following tech stack:

 -Java SE Development Kit 8